-The capital is Monaco-Ville; it’s actually one of 4 neighbourhoods in Monaco and covers an area of 0.07 square miles (0.18 square kilometres) and had a population of 985 in 2008.
+The capital is Monaco-Ville; it’s actually one of 4 neighborhoods in Monaco and covers an area of 0.07 square miles (0.18 square kilometers) and had a population of 985 in 2008.

 In fact, there are more than 300 days of sunshine in an average year in Monaco!
 Lucky so and so’s!

 Monaco has a royal family – Prince Albert II is head of the house of Grimaldi and the reigning Prince of Monaco.

 The official language of Monaco is French, although English and Italian are also widely spoken.